juwucloud/AWSstatelessWordpressServer/README.md

+# !!
+This Readme is not up to date.
+Will be updated soon...!!

 # Stateless WordPress on AWS with Terraform

 This repository contains my AWS stateless WordPress capstone project from the AWS Cloud Engineer bootcamp at neue fische.